-Gaslighting is a form of emotional abuse that involves intentionally distorting the truth in order to manipulate another person to think, feel, or behave in a certain way.
+Gaslighting involves intentionally distorting the truth in order to manipulate another person to think, feel, or behave in a certain way.
 Gaslighters aim to get a person to doubt themselves and to not trust their own perceptions, making them easier to control and persuade.

 What Is Gaslighting?

 People have usually developed a relationship and earned a degree of trust, respect, or authority with their victims before they begin gaslighting them.
-Because of this, victims are more susceptible to being persuaded by the person, and also more likely to disregard gut feelings or doubts they have about them.1,5 They will often think something like, “they have my best interests at heart” or, “they wouldn’t lie to me,” especially children of gaslighting parents.
-Unfortunately, many people who are victims of gaslighting are actually in a relationship with a person who has narcissistic or sociopathic traits or tendencies.3
+Because of this, victims are more susceptible to being persuaded by the person, and also more likely to disregard gut feelings or doubts they have about them.1,3 They will often think something like, “they have my best interests at heart,” or, “they wouldn’t lie to me,” perhaps especially children of gaslighting parents.
+Unfortunately, many people who are victims of gaslighting are actually in a relationship with a person who has narcissistic or sociopathic traits or tendencies.4

-Gaslighters use several tactics to distort, manipulate, deceive and control their victims, including the following:1,2,4,5
+Gaslighters use several tactics to distort, manipulate, deceive and control their victims, including the following:1,2,5,6

 - Minimization and denial